Gi60s/full-stack-dev/docs-src/express.md

 # Express

-- A NodeJS package that uses the core http modules to create a web server.
+- A NodeJS package that uses the core [http module](https://nodejs.org/dist/latest/docs/api/http.html) to create a web server.

 - From [expressjs.com](http://expressjs.com): Fast, unopinionated, minimalist web framework for Node.js

 - It doesn't serve anything unless you tell it what and how to serve content.

 **Exercise**

+Open your final project and do the following:

 1. Install the express package in your project: `npm install express`